Beta · Now live on Windows

 It's subtle, and that's the point.

 Glasses off.
-Most people get the best result sitting at the distance they calibrated for, around 50cm, without their glasses.
-With glasses on, the screen looks over-sharpened and people assume it's broken.
-If the effect feels subtle, that's correct.
-DOA isn't a filter; it's a fine adjustment your eye processes without noticing.
-Toggle it off and on while looking at small text and the difference shows up in the comparison.
+Use DOA without your glasses, at the distance you calibrated for (around 50cm).
+With them on it looks over-sharpened, so don't assume it's broken.
+If the effect feels subtle, that's correct: it's a fine adjustment your eye processes without noticing.
+Toggle it off and on while reading small text and the difference shows up in the comparison.
+It only fixes blur you actually have.
+If your screen already looks sharp at that distance, there's little to correct and you'll barely notice it.
+The blurrier it looks now, the more DOA does.

 Strong prescriptions.
 DOA works best with mild to moderate values.
 Very strong ones (roughly −5.00 and above) may see less improvement, because screen resolution becomes the limiting factor.
 Lower-resolution displays reduce precision for everyone.